iornstein/minotaur/README.md

 # Minotaur
 Minotaur will display helpful information about your project!
-Right now the documented behavior is that it can display the days since you have last deployed since production.
+Right now the documented behavior is
+- it displays the days since you have last deployed since production.
 Hopefully this can remind you to keep that number as low as possible `:)`.
+- it displays the tracker project name and current velocity and volatility.
+Admittedly, These are not incredibly helpful.

 ## configure the app
 This application needs to communicate to tracker.
 You will need to find your `projectId` and your `trackerToken`.